NguyenAndrew/NguyenAndrew.github.io/_posts/2020-11-16-rune-scimitars-and-solutions.md

 An LR is a combination of the following:
 1. A feature from your product
 2. How accessible that feature is to your users
-3. The time it takes for your users to obtain value from a feature (Can your user start using the feature immediately, or will they need to watch a 10 hour video to understand it).
+3. The time it takes for your users to obtain value from a feature.
+Can your users start using the feature immediately, or is there a time-consuming block in their way (Examples: Long setup times, need to watch a 10 hour video to understand it, need to read a long manual, etc.)?

 Notice that an LR does not include the following:
 * How quick is it to deliver on a feature.
 A feature with a low LR may take longer to make then a feature with a higher LR.